 Finding accommodation in Atlanta

 The easiest way to find property to rent or buy in Atlanta is online.
-There are many online property portals that list both short- and long-term rentals, while individual housing estates and complexes also have websites where it’s possible to view floor plans, lists of rentals and purchasing options.
+Many online property portals list short- and long-term rentals, while individual housing estates and complexes also have websites where you can view floor plans, lists of rentals and purchasing options.

-Expats can also work through a local real estate agent to assist in the househunting process; agents can often negotiate on their client's behalf and sort out all the necessary paperwork.
+You can also work with a local real estate agent to assist in the house-hunting process; agents often negotiate on their clients' behalf and arrange all the necessary paperwork.

 Renting accommodation in Atlanta